Keyspan Park

 Left field wall with scoreboard, first base line

-Keyspan Park has seen many exciting games already, but a few stand out as perhaps the best.
+The park has seen many exciting games already, but a few stand out as perhaps the best.
 On August 23, 2002, 19 year old Cyclone hurler Miguel Pinango went within one strike of pitching a no-hitter against the Lowell Spinners, eventually winning 5 to 0 and giving up just a single.
 On July 11, 2004, in a tense game against the Staten Island Yankees, Derran Watts tried for a bunt single in the bottom of the tenth, and got all the way home on a comical series of errors to win the game 3 to 2.
+On July 24, 2008, Brad Holt struck out 14 in just 6 innings in a win over the Vermont Lake Monsters.

 The widest possible view